 Red Hat Linux and many other Linux distributions now support the Pre-eXecution Environment (PXE).
 PXE can be used to install the operating system, or create a diskless client.
-These directions were written using Red Hat 6.2 Linux, however other distributions will work, with minor changes in paths and filenames.
-Due to significant differences in the inetd.conf in Red Hat 7.0 Linux, a separate document describes setting up the PXE server on that operating system (OS).
+These directions were written using Red Hat 7.0 Linux, however other distributions will work as well, albeit with minor changes in paths and filenames.

-This link downloads original, older documentation for Red Hat produced by Intel: ftp://download.intel.com/ial/wfm/pxesdklinux.pdf
+This link downloads original, older documentation for Red Hat produced by Intel: ftp://download.intel.com/ial/wfm/pxesdklinux.pdf.